jgranlun/jgranlun.github.io/README.md

 Another workaround is to downgrade to 'ExtendedSelenium2Library==0.4.13' version, which does not have this issue.
 Note though that version 0.4.13 is quite old and some Selenium2Library KWs are missing from that version.
 For example 'Scroll Element Into View' KW is not found in that version.

+Finally here are the library versions I was using for reference
+- robotframework-selenium2library==1.8.0
+- robotframework-seleniumlibrary==3.3.0
+- selenium==3.141.0

+And the used webdriver and browser versions were:
+- geckodriver 0.23.
+- Mozilla Firefox 61.0.1